matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 The initial version of the local node was shipped with several ERC-20 tokens deployed by default.

-It's no longer the case and if you need to interact with ERC-20 tokens, you should deploy them yourself.
+That's no longer the case and **if you need to interact with ERC-20 tokens, you should deploy them yourself.**

 If you'd like the local node to come with pre-deployed tokens again, please let us know on our [discord](https://discord.gg/px2aR7w), so we can prioritize accordingly.

 :::

-## Using custom database/L1
+## Using custom database or Ethereum node

-To use a custom Postgres database or Layer 1, you should change the environment parameters in the docker-compose file:
+To use a custom Postgres database or Layer 1 node, you should change the environment parameters in the docker-compose file:

 ```yml
 environment: